Meet the Authors

 High-Priority Issues With Broad Reach

 Other high-severity notes touch infrastructure shared across many SAP landscapes.
-Denial-of-service vulnerabilities in SAP BusinessObjects BI Platform (CVE-2026-0490 and CVE-2026-0485, both CVSS 7.5,) can interrupt reporting that supports operational or regulatory activity.
-A missing authorization check in the SAP Solution Tools Plug-In (CVSS 7.7) extends risk because ST-PI is widely deployed.
+Denial-of-service vulnerabilities in SAP BusinessObjects BI Platform (CVE-2026-0490 and CVE-2026-0485, both CVSS 7.5) can interrupt reporting that supports operational and regulatory activity.

 What Security Practitioners Are Flagging